A No-go theorem for device-independent security in relativistic causal theories: Appendix F: Nontrivial bounds for Relativistic Causal correlations.

 \begin{lemma}[2] Any RC tripartite probability distribution can be realized by a broadcast model with the additional condition that all the observables, measured by one party who does not signal PTR, are co-measurable \end{lemma}

-\begin{proof} Like in Section II of the main text, we consider the tripartite spacetime measurement configuration in Fig. \ref{Figure1} where Bob signals PTR (i.e. $Y\rightarrow\mathcal{C}_{A,C}$) so that the RC constraints are given by the set of equations
+\begin{proof} Like in Section II of the main text, we consider the tripartite spacetime measurement configuration in Fig. \ref{Figure1} where Bob signals PTR (i.e. to the correlations between $A$ and $C$) so that the RC constraints are given by the set of equations

 From the first two conditions, we also clearly have,

 This implies that $P(b|x,y,z)=P(b|y)$ is independent of $x,z$.
 Now, any RC tripartite probability distribution can be written as,